crytic/building-secure-contracts/program-analysis/echidna/advanced/on-using-cheat-codes.md

 A specific example on the use of `sign` cheat code is available [here in our documentation](hevm-cheats-to-test-permit.md).

-## Advice on the use of cheat codes
+## Risks of cheat codes

 While we provide support for the use of cheat codes, these should be used responsibly.
-We offer the following advice on the use of cheat codes:
+Consider that:

-- It can break certain assumptions in Solidity.
+- Cheat codes can break certain assumptions in Solidity.
 For example, the compiler assumes that `block.number` is constant during a transaction.
 There are [reports of the optimizer interfering with (re)computation of the `block.number` or `block.timestamp`](https://github.com/ethereum/solidity/issues/12963#issuecomment-1110162425), which can generate incorrect tests when using cheat codes.

-- It can introduce false positives on the testing.
+- Cheat codes can introduce false positives on the testing.
 For instance, using `prank` to simulate calls from a contract can allow transactions that are not possible in the blockchain.

 - Using too many cheat codes:
   - can be confusing or error-prone.
 Certain cheat code like `prank` allow to change caller in the next external call: It can be difficult to follow, in particular if it is used in internal functions or modifiers.